Cris Morena: Casi Ángeles

 In January, Casi Ángeles second season went into production and the show made its debut in April.
 To present the new season, a free, special an exclusive concert was held at Luna Park stadium for 8.000 ticket holders.
-The new songs were presented for the first time and a 10-minutes trailer was showed.
+The new songs were presented for the first time and a 10-minutes trailer was shown.
 The second season had an innovative format – including monologues, episodes titles and other production recourses not usually used in daily fiction shows – and a bigger focus on the teenager cast.
 It had a 13.6 average, a 2-point increase from its previous season.
 It also easily beat all its competitors: after winning the battle in the previous years, Patito ratings plunged on its second season and Morena's show ended with a vantage of over 4 points in average ratings (Patito averaged 9.4 points in its second season).
 In November, after Patito Feo finale, Ideas del Sur debuted its new teen oriented show, Atracción x 4 (with the highly promoted reunion of Rebelde Way's Luisana Lopilato and Camila Bordonaba) at the 7 p.m. slot as to avoid a clash with Casi Ángeles.
 However, Telefe changed the show's slot to 7 p.m. and Casi Ángeles beat the new Ideas del Sur show.
 To extend Casi Ángeles second season—which already had wrapped its production—Telefe decided to turn the final 6 chapters into 12 (cutting each chapter in half and extending the Teen Angels segment at the end of each episode) so the show would air for an extra two weeks.
 The season finale was aired in the original 60-minute format and reached 18.4 points, a series' high and the highest-number achieved on an afternoon slot during the year.
 The second season musical, held, as usual, in Teatro Gran Rex from June to September, became the second biggest Gran Rex ticket-seller ever (behind only Chiquititas '98) selling 220.000 tickets.
 In October, the cast went on a national tour and, in December, to satisfy the demand, they played six additional concerts at Gran Rex in Buenos Aires.